Hokitika Festival

 Festival registration

-Festival registration is $60 per person, and is only to cover the cost to the association for putting on the event.
+Festival registration is $55 per person, and is only to cover the cost to the association for putting on the event.
 These costs include:

-• a seriously good buffet dinner on Saturday night
+• a hearty dinner on Saturday night

 • venue hire

-• didymo cleaning gear
+• Didymo cleaning supplies

-• stationary (eg, for trip sign out sheets, safety plans ect) and other minor miscellaneous costs
+• stationary (eg, for trip sign-out sheets, safety plans ect.) and other minor miscellaneous costs

 Not included in Festival registration

-Accomodation, food (other than Saturday night) and transport.
+Accommodation, food (other than Saturday night) and transport.
 These are your own responsibility to arrange.